RLuisier/AxonLoc/README.md

 ![Overview of the analysis](./data/ga.png)

-This repository contains the source code and related to reproduce the figures of the manuscript entitled [The RNA binding proteome of axonal mRNAs in sympathetic neurons](https://www.biorxiv.org/content/10.1101/2022.11.23.517728v1) by R Luisier, C Andreassi, L Fournier and A Riccio.
+This repository contains the source code to reproduce the figures of the manuscript entitled [The RNA binding proteome of axonal mRNAs in sympathetic neurons](https://www.biorxiv.org/content/10.1101/2022.11.23.517728v1) by R Luisier, C Andreassi, L Fournier and A Riccio.
+The repository contains:

 -   [Dependencies](#Dependencies)
 -   [Repo Content](#Repo-Content)